apache/kylin/website/_docs20/tutorial/cube_spark.md

 ## Prepare "kylin.env.hadoop-conf-dir"

 To run Spark on Yarn, need specify **HADOOP_CONF_DIR** environment variable, which is the directory that contains the (client side) configuration files for Hadoop.
 In many Hadoop distributions the directory is "/etc/hadoop/conf"; But Kylin not only need access HDFS, Yarn and Hive, but also HBase, so the default directory might not have all necessary files.
-In this case, you need create a new directory and then copying or linking those client files (core-site.xml, yarn-site.xml, hive-site.xml and hbase-site.xml) there.
+In this case, you need create a new directory and then copying or linking those client files (core-site.xml, hdfs-site.xml, yarn-site.xml, hive-site.xml and hbase-site.xml) there.
 In HDP 2.4, there is a conflict between hive-tez and Spark, so need change the default engine from "tez" to "mr" when copy for Kylin.

 {% highlight Groff markup %}

 mkdir $KYLIN_HOME/hadoop-conf
 ln -s /etc/hadoop/conf/core-site.xml $KYLIN_HOME/hadoop-conf/core-site.xml
+ln -s /etc/hadoop/conf/hdfs-site.xml $KYLIN_HOME/hadoop-conf/hdfs-site.xml
 ln -s /etc/hadoop/conf/yarn-site.xml $KYLIN_HOME/hadoop-conf/yarn-site.xml
 ln -s /etc/hbase/2.4.0.0-169/0/hbase-site.xml $KYLIN_HOME/hadoop-conf/hbase-site.xml
 cp /etc/hive/2.4.0.0-169/0/hive-site.xml $KYLIN_HOME/hadoop-conf/hive-site.xml